Christmas in New Zealand: Retail

 The lead-up to Christmas is the busiest shopping season in New Zealand.
 Paymark, who provides EFTPOS services to 70 percent of retailers, recorded a total spend of $8.6 billion of transactions through its network in the six weeks leading up to Christmas 2019.
 On Christmas Eve 2019, the Paymark network processed 199 transactions per second at peak times.

 Black Friday sales began to be adopted by New Zealand retailers in 2013, largely to remain competitive with US-based online retailers.
 In 2015, major retailers such as The Warehouse, Noel Leeming and Harvey Norman offered Black Friday sales, and by 2018 were joined by Farmers, JB Hi-Fi, Briscoes and Rebel Sport.
 Paymark processed $253 million in transactions though its network on Black Friday 2019, overtaking Boxing Day for the first time.

 Media

 As Christmas falls in summer, watching television is not as strong a part of New Zealand Christmas traditions as many Northern Hemisphere countries.
 Most regular television series and current affairs shows go off-air from mid-December to mid-to-late January.
 No advertising is allowed on New Zealand television or radio on Christmas Day, a rule that also applies on Good Friday and Easter Sunday.

 TVNZ 1 broadcasts the Royal Christmas Message at 6:50 pm.
 The message has been broadcast on television since at least 1961.
-In a 2006 survey 20% said watching the Royal Christmas Message was important and 47% said it wasn’t.
+In a 2006 survey by Reader's Digest reported 20% of people said watching the Royal Christmas Message was important and 47% said it was not.